LED support on ALIX, WRAP, etc.

 May be useful for notifications, startup progress indication, etc.

-#4 Updated by Jim Pingle over 10 years ago
+#4 Updated by Jim Pingle about 11 years ago

 So I don't forget this later, in 2.0 I have it strobe on bootup but if there is an alert during the boot sequence the pattern gets messed up.
 The alerts should probably be on LED#1 anyhow.

 Also, it may be a good idea to led_normalize() if it drops into interface assigment, but I need to test some more.

-#5 Updated by Jim Pingle about 10 years ago
+#5 Updated by Jim Pingle over 10 years ago

 - Status changed from New to Closed